-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to The Authority for its Annual Comprehensive Financial Report (ACFR) for the fiscal year ended December 31, 2021.
-This was the twenty-nineth consecutive year that the Authority has received this prestigious award.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to The Authority for its Annual Comprehensive Financial Report (ACFR) for the fiscal year ended December 31, 2022.
+This was the thirtieth consecutive year that the Authority has received this prestigious award.
 This certificate of award is the highest form of recognition for excellence in state and local government financial reporting.
 In order to receive this award, the Authority must publish an easily readable and well organized comprehensive financial report whose content conforms to the program standards.
 Such a report must satisfy both generally accepted accounting principles and applicable legal requirements.
-The Certificate of Achievement for Excellence in Financial Reporting is valid for a one-year period only.
-We believe that our current Annual Comprehensive Financial Report continues to meet the Certificate of Achievement Program's requirements and are submitting it to determine eligibility for continued recognition.
+The Certificate of Achievement for Excellence in Financial Report continues to meet the Certificate of Achievement Program's requirements and are submitting it to determine eligibility for continued recognition.